magento/devdocs/src/marketplace/sellers/subscriptions/buying-subscriptions.md

 []({{ site.baseurl }}/marketplace/sellers/images/subscriptions-cancel.png){: .zoom}

-To re-subscribe to a previously cancelled subscription, you will need to create a support ticket with Marketplace Support.
+To re-subscribe to a previously cancelled subscription, you must create a support ticket with Marketplace Support.

 ## Requesting a refund
 A refund can be requested within 25 days of the initial purchase payment.
 Once the 25 day term expires, refund for the initial or any subsequent payments will not be possible.